moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 description: Learn how to integrate RainbowKit into your appchain created with Tanssi.
 In this example, we will use the Tanssi demo appchain to guide you through the process.
 ---

-# Integrate RainbowKit into a Tanssi demo apchain
+# Integrate RainbowKit into a Tanssi demo appchain

 ## Introduction